C2SM-RCM/CCLM2CMOR/README.rst

 Additional required fields that are not contained in the model output have to be calculated.
 Note that this step is dependent on the climate model used.
 In this project the step is carried out for the **CCLM** model.
-The scripts here are not directly applicable to other models.
+The scripts referred to in this section are not directly applicable to other models.

 For the CCLM model the first step of CMOR can be achieved by calling the script *master_post.sh*.
 Before that, adjust the file *settings.sh* to